Actions against memorials in the United Kingdom during the George Floyd protests: England

-The statue of Robert Clive in Shrewsbury was the subject of two petitions in favour of its removal and one against; the first two combined received a greater number of signatures than the third.
+The statue of Robert Clive in Shrewsbury was the subject of two petitions in favour of its removal and one against; the first two combined received about three times the number of signatures than the third.
 Shropshire Council voted 28–17 against taking any action to remove the statue.

 Scotland

 There were protests against the Melville Monument in Edinburgh due to the disputed belief that Henry Dundas, 1st Viscount Melville, whom it commemorates, led to a delay in the abolition of slavery, and due to his long association with the slave trade.
 Graffiti was sprayed onto the monument and calls were made for it to be taken down.

 In a number of streets in Glasgow, activists placed new name placards under the names of streets named after individuals with connections to the slave trade.
-Among these is Buchanan Street, named after Andrew Buchanan, who owned plantations in Virginia, which was illegitimately 'renamed' to George Floyd Street by protesters.
+Among these is Buchanan Street, named after Andrew Buchanan, who owned plantations in Virginia, which protesters renamed George Floyd Street.

 The equestrian statue of Robert the Bruce, Bannockburn, was defaced with graffiti on 12 June.